Brooks Brothers: Fiction

 The lead character Lestat de Lioncourt in Anne Rice's Vampire Chronicles often describes himself wearing suits by Brooks Brothers.

 Mary McCarthy's short story "The Man in the Brooks Brothers Shirt," which can be found in her collection The Company she keeps, 1942, is one of the more famous literary references to the Brooks Brothers.

 Writers John O'Hara, Somerset Maugham and J. P. Marquand incorporated Brooks Brothers into their stories as a means to draw out character traits.

 Richard Yates not only wore Brooks Brothers clothing throughout his life, but he often referred to the brand in his writing, including in A Good School, in which one of the characters tries to hang himself with a Brooks Brothers belt.

 Writer Tom Wolfe makes repeated mentions of Brooks Brothers in his essays on style and status.

 In Kathryn Stockett's novel The Help, Skeeter wears one of her father's Brooks Brothers shirts.

+Stuyvesant, the Director of the Secret Service in Lee Child's novel Without Fail only wears Brooks Brothers suits.

+Collaborations

+In 2022, Brooks Brothers collaborated with French swimwear brand Vilebrequin on a limited-edition capsule collection featuring swim-ready prints drawn from the Brooks Brothers archive.

+Brooks Brothers partnered with tennis equipment brand Prince on a limited-edition capsule collection drawing on both brands' associations with tennis and American heritage.

+In 2025, Brooks Brothers collaborated with New York-based label Engineered Garments, founded by Daiki Suzuki.
+The capsule reinterpreted pieces from Brooks Brothers' Black Fleece Collection—originally designed by creative director Michael Bastian—through the lens of Engineered Garments' military and workwear influences, resulting in an oversized tuxedo jacket, wide-leg fatigue trousers with side stripes, and three shirts in varied fabrications.

+Also in 2025, Brooks Brothers partnered with Los Angeles-based streetwear label Brain Dead on a spring/summer capsule collection, their second collaboration.
+The collection applied Brain Dead's graphic sensibility to classic Brooks Brothers wardrobe staples, updating the brand's traditional menswear foundations with contemporary design elements.